 SpotMaster, Tapecaster, and ITC.
 The ITC, introduced about this time, economized on hardware by vertically stacking three slots on one “capstan’ (the motor drive shaft which controls the playing speed of the tape).

-For ease of access and bookkeeping for short, frequently repeated messages, and, on Top-40 stations at about this time, for music, cart machines come into their own.
+For ease of access and bookkeeping for short frequently repeated messages, and on Top-40 stations for music, cart machines come into their own.
 Before the late 60s they had been plagued with phasing and tracking problems, noticeable on the air as “phase shifting” or “skew” in stereo.
 A tape cartridge is a continuous loop (“coaxial,” meaning a turntable loaded with a length of quarter-inch recording tape, its head spliced to its tail) with graphite-backed lubricated tape loaded into a sealed plastic box.
 Carts are loaded in a format called “B-wind’, that is, with the oxide out.
-The graphite coated reverse (“backing’) faces in, away from the recording heads, and theoretically prevents the tape from binding as it wraps around a single hub, winding on its outside, pulling from its center.
+The graphite-coated reverse (“backing’) faces in, away from the recording heads, and theoretically prevents the tape from binding as it wraps around a single hub, winding on its outside, pulling from its center.

 SMPTE: pronounced SYMP-tee, The Society of Motion Picture and Television Engineers.
 With the RIAA and the AES, (Recording Industries Assoc. of Am. and Audio Engineering Society) the SMPTE is a trade group that sets engineering parameters, pushing for standardization.
 I only bring up SMPTE here because your character may have run into the early manifestations of digital control in his studio experiences.
 Properly, “SMPTE Code” came into general use for “video interlock” control in the mid-70s.
 A digital data stream developed by organization members (in the film industry) and called SMPTE Code was in use in these years (as now) as a system of electronic sprocket holes, a clock track, as it were.
 “Clock track” is not to be confused with a “click track,” usually an electronic metronome laid down on a spare track of one’s total of sixteen as a guide for performers.